Stagecoach Yorkshire: Yorkshire Traction

-The Yorkshire Traction Group was a large independent bus operator that had grown out of bus deregulation and the break-up of the National Bus Company in the UK.
+The Traction Group was a large independent bus operator that had grown out of bus deregulation and the break-up of the National Bus Company in the UK.
 The company was formed in 1987 when the Barnsley-based Yorkshire Traction subsidiary was sold to its management and employees, led by Frank Carter.
 Within South Yorkshire, operations consisted of the main Yorkshire Traction operation and subsidiary companies Yorkshire Terrier and Barnsley & District.

 Yorkshire Terrier was an independent post-deregulation bus company operating in Sheffield that had been formed in 1988 following the closure of a South Yorkshire Transport depot, and had also expanded itself with acquisition of some smaller operators within Sheffield; in 2000, Yorkshire Traction purchased Yorkshire Terrier along with the operations of Andrews, South Riding, Sheffield Omnibus, and Kingsman.
 These operators were all based in Sheffield, mainly competing with former municipal Mainline Buses on service in and around the city.

 Barnsley & District was formed in July 1990 when Traction bought Tom Jowitt Travel of Tankersley.
 It was enlarged in 1992 when Pride of The Road, Royston was purchased, and in 1995, when the bus operations of Globe of Barnsley were taken over.